MattKevan/kevan.tv/_articles/the-best-sites-for-public-domain-art-and-illustration.md

 ---
-title: "The best sites to find high-resolution public domain art and illustration"
+title: "The best places to find high-resolution public domain art and illustration"
 date: 2020-12-14 00:00:00 +0000
 layout: post
 tags:
 - Open culture
+- Public domain
-description: Finding public domain images at a good enough resolution to print can be challenging, but here’s a list of the best places I’ve found to source high-quality art and illustration.
+description: Finding public domain images at a good enough resolution to print can be challenging, but here’s a list of the best places to source high-quality art and illustration.
+image: /images/open.jpg
+cover: 'wave-banner.jpg'
 ---

 ## Publications and blogs